florian-ariasu/search-algorithms-AI/README.md

 - **Push-based algorithms (Push_A*, Push_IDA*)** could be improved by:
   - Enhancing **deadlock detection** (not just simple corner blocking).
   - Using a more **informative heuristic** than Manhattan distance.
   - Implementing stronger **pruning strategies** to reduce redundant searches.
-  - Fixing existing **bugs** in state management and move validation.
 - Explore hybrid approaches combining deterministic search (A*) with stochastic search (Simanneal).
 - Implement parallel execution for Simanneal to reduce runtime variability.